Quantitative tightening: Background

+In June 2022, the Federal Reserve reintroduced QT to counter historically-high inflation as a result of the COVID-19 pandemic.
+This entailed the Federal Reserve passively shrinking its balance sheet by letting maturing securities "roll off" and not reinvesting the gains into the economy.
+As of September 2024, the Federal Reserve is continuing QT, allowing up to $50 billion in maturing Treasurys and mortgage-backed securities to roll off each month, down from the initial $95 billion when QT started.

+European Central Bank policies

+In 2023, the European Central Bank (ECB) accelerated its quantitative tightening process by deciding to stop renewing maturing government bonds, except for those included in the Pandemic Emergency Purchase Programme (PEPP), which will be reinvested until 2024.
+This change increased the value of non-renewed bonds to over €30 billion per month.
+The ECB's actions are part of a broader strategy to reduce inflation and normalize interest rates in the eurozone after a prolonged period of quantitative easing.

 Effect on asset prices

 Whereas QE caused the substantial rise in asset prices over the past decade, QT may cause broadly offsetting effects in the opposite direction.
 To mitigate the financial market impact of the COVID-19 pandemic, Powell accepted asset price inflation as a consequence of Fed policy actions.
 Powell was criticized for using high levels of direct and indirect quantitative easing as valuations hit levels last seen at the peaks of previous bubbles.